 The plethora of chia seed health benefits may be new to us, but this ingredient has built a name for itself since the times of the Aztecs.

-First recorded by the Aztecs around the middle of the third millennia BC, chia has been a staple of the people occupying the territory we today call Mexico.
+First recorded by the Aztecs around the middle of the third millennia BC, chia seeds have been a staple food for people occupying the territory we today call Mexico.
 Between the years 1500 – 900 BC, chia was cultivated intensely and on a mass scale in Teotihuacan and by the people of Toltec culture.
 It would be consumed in either its full form, ground into a flour and used in baking, or used as a medicinal rub.